 (Read some tips for writing a strong environmental scan.)

 Demonstrate your research of existing projects and the field’s reaction to those efforts to argue that your project fills a space not occupied by current projects, tools, or programs.

 Detail the work you have already completed and explain the current stage of the project’s development in the History of the Project.

-- If applying for a Level I, discuss any preliminary research or relationship building completed or in progress.
+If applying for a Level I, discuss any preliminary research completed or collaboration building that is in progress.

-- If applying for a Level II, describe the results of your planning or protoyping phase.
+If applying for a Level II, describe the results of your planning or prototyping phase.

 Define the specific outcomes from this proposal in the Final Product and Dissemination section.
 Provide a detailed discussion of how you will reach and/or collaborate with your identified audiences.
 If you are proposing a Level III stage project, clearly identify your users, the demand, and how you are ready to scale-up and out.